-To keep your house in tiptop condition, consider making these updates every 10 years or so.1) Get new carpet
+To keep your house in tiptop condition, consider making these updates every 10 years or so.

 The average medium-grade carpet has a life expectancy of approximately 10 years.
 Signs that you need to replace your carpet: rips, tears or stains, and odors that remain even after a good cleaning.
 And even without any of those, you carpet might just look old and worn out.

 2) Replace hot water tank A water heater may not show many symptoms before it leaks or fails, so it’s important to know its age.
 If the manufacture date isn't shown, then it may be embedded in the serial number on the tank.
 A good rule of thumb: Any tank that’s been around for 10 years or more is a candidate for replacement.

 3) Update ceiling fans A midrange ceiling fan should last about 10 years.
 A common sign that it might be time for a new one: the lightbulbs seem to burn out more quickly than usual.
 And since a ceiling fan is about style as well as function, you may just want a more modern model.

 4) Buy a new dish washer Like your water heater, consider replacing your dishwasher if it’s 10 years old.
 You’ll likely get a more energy-efficient model that’ll pay for itself over time.
 Signs that you should replace your dishwasher sooner rather than later are an unresponsive control board, poorly cleaned dishes and cracks in the tub.

 5) Replace garbage disposal You’ll know you need a new garbage disposal when it doesn't work as well as it used to.
 This is because the blades dull over time.
 The average garbage disposal should last about 10-12 years with regular use, so if yours is around that age, consider replacing it.